CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Single-User-Mode---Boot-Recovery.md

     ```

 2. Use the ^ and v arrow keys to select **Advanced options for Cumulus
     Linux GNU/Linux**.
-A menu similar to the following should appears:
+A menu similar to the following should appear:

     ```
                            GNU GRUB  version 2.02-cl3u3